Celebrate Pride Month with these LGBTQI-themed movies and TV shows streaming now

 Legendary

 This reality voguing show on new streaming service HBO Max attempts to portray modern-day LGBTQI ballroom culture, in which "houses" of dancers compete for prizes and the ultimate title of a reigning house.
-Unlike New York City's traditional African-American and Latinx ballroom scene, the new show also includes cisgender women, white and Asian-American dancers.
+While New York City's traditional ballroom scene once was primarily dominated by African-American and Latinx members, the new show also includes cisgender women, white and Asian-American voguing masters.
 Legendary feels more like an introduction to ballroom culture for those who have never seen voguing outside of the series Pose and Madonna's famous Vogue music video.

 Legendary hasn't been without some controversy.
 When actor Jameela Jamil was announced as the show's host and one of the judges many wondered why a cisgender woman with zero background in ballroom culture was hired over a well-known trans woman and mother of a ballroom house Trace Lysette.
 Controversy aside, the show is a fun introduction to the drama and excitement of ballroom.
 If you want learn more about ballroom history, watch the documentaries Paris is Burning and Kiki.